lcharleux/RECH902_2023/README.md

 ## Exercices

-Certainly!
 Learning Git can be a valuable skill for a student working with source code or LaTeX documents.
 Here are some key steps and things to do to start learning Git effectively:

 1. **Set Up Your Computer**
     - **Install Git**: Begin by installing Git on your computer.
 You can download it from the official Git website (https://git-scm.com/).